 A similarly dramatic experience is expected for the dark matter halo of a galaxy driven by tidal interactions.
-Dark matter is more loosely bound than stars, which are heavily concentrated in the centres of galaxies, and is therefore more susceptible to tidal stripping \citep[e.g.,][]{Chang2013,Smith2016}.
-Thus, as a galaxy spends more time within a larger halo it progressively loses preferentially more dark matter---its total-to-stellar mass ratio decreases with time.
-Directly probing the dark matter content of galaxies requires gravitational lensing or spectroscopic measurements of stellar velocities within galaxies (i.e., rotation curves or velocity dispersions).
+Dark matter is more loosely bound than stars are (and stars are heavily concentrated in the centres of galaxies), and is therefore more susceptible to tidal stripping \citep[e.g.][]{Chang2013,Smith2016}.
+Thus, as a galaxy spends more time within a larger halo it progressively and preferentially loses more dark matter; its total-to-stellar mass ratio decreases with time.
+Directly probing the dark matter content of galaxies requires gravitational lensing or spectroscopic measurements of stellar velocities within galaxies (i.e. rotation curves or velocity dispersions).
 Such measurements have provided tentative evidence of mass stripping by evaluating changes in galaxies' mass content or, in some cases, their mean sizes, with distance from the cluster centre as a proxy for time-since-infall.
-Early gravitational lensing analyses suggested that galaxies are significantly more concentrated the closer they are to a cluster centre, which was taken as evidence of mass loss through stripping \citep[e.g.,][]{Limousin2005,Limousin2007,Natarajan2009}, although it is possible that these results were at least partly driven by the modeling choices \citep[e.g.,][]{PastorMira2011}.
+Early gravitational lensing analyses suggested that galaxies are significantly more concentrated the closer they are to a cluster centre, which was taken as evidence of mass loss through stripping \citep[e.g.][]{Limousin2005,Limousin2007,Natarajan2009}, although it is possible that these results were at least partly driven by the modelling choices \citep[e.g.][]{PastorMira2011}.
 More recently weak lensing analyses measuring the average total mass in subhaloes have found that the total-to-stellar mass ratio decreases with cluster-centric distance, as expected \citep{Sifon2015_lens,Sifon2018_Meneacs,Niemiec2017,Li2016,Kumar2022,Wang2023}, but a quantitative comparison between works is complicated by differing definitions of subhalo mass and density profiles \citep{Sifon2018_Meneacs}.
 Because we base our comparison to observational work on the aforementioned lensing studies, and because tidal stripping is expected to directly shape the subhalo-to-stellar mass ratio \citep{Han2016}, in this paper we use the term `mass segregation' to mean changes in the subhalo-to-stellar mass relation as done by those authors, although we note that this term is sometimes used to mean changes in the mean stellar or subhalo masses alone \citep[e.g.][]{Joshi2017,Kim2020}.